dnguyen800/dnguyen800.github.io/_posts/2019-04-15-home-automation-hub.md

 **Before going out to Best Buy and buying a home automation hub, there is nothing wrong with stopping here and becoming familiar with the smart devices you have.** I think it’s a good idea to hold off because the home automation hubs I’ve tested are still not stable enough and could use a few years of development.
 In the meantime, look for a sale on Smartthings or Raspberry Pi hardware if you’re willing to go further.

 There are many home automation hubs to choose from that perform similar functions, but the implementation is very different for each.
 There is no way to know what hub is best for you unless you do the research and watch some demonstrations on Youtube.
 Even the Wirecutter, who previously recommended SmartThings, redacted their article about because they couldn’t agree on a recommendation.
-[Tom’s Guide](https://www.tomsguide.com/us/best-smart-home-hubs,review-3200.html) recommends SmartThings, but I don't think it is a thorough analysis that covers the cons.
+[Tom’s Guide](https://www.tomsguide.com/us/best-smart-home-hubs,review-3200.html) recommends SmartThings, but I don't think it is a thorough analysis that covers the negatives in detail.

 <!--Links Section -->
 <hr class="minor" />